A new normal for design

 Where does your design system live?
 In the past month, we’ve seen a lot of questions about what a design system looks like and where it lives.
 Superfriendly’s Dan Mall wondered what you’d pull up if he asked to see your design system.

-Are design systems tools?
-Service designer Rachel Grossman wants to know what’s your single source of truth when it comes to design.
 And Dan Mall and founder and Principal of EightShapes, Nathan Curtis, discuss whether Sketch, Figma, Photoshop, or other design tools are design systems.

 We’re curious about what this looks like for your team.
 Where does your design system live?
 Let us know on Twitter and mention @goabstract.
 If you’re just getting started with design systems, download our new book, Tame the Chaos: Lessons in defining, building, and distributing design systems.